Monday, June 7, 2010

 javax.resource.ResourceException when invoking an OPCODE of BRM.

-Resolution:1. add false
+Resolution:1. add

 in the partnerlink binding in bpel.xml of the partnerlink invoking which this error is coming.